 Board of Directors

 The Board of Directors, the group's highest decision-making body, provides monitoring and oversight functions on the business management of each group company.
-Recruit's Board of Directors consists of six directors, including two external ones.
+Recruit's Board of Directors consists of five directors, including two external ones.
 Through external representation on the Board, Recruit aims to strengthen its oversight of business execution and improve the transparency of its management.

 Audit and Supervisory Board